Home » Couch to 5k

 Take a friend

-Run in groups or with a friend to not only improve your safety but to get extra motivation!
+Run in groups or with a friend to improve your safety and get extra motivation!

 Take some money

-Carry it separately to a bag too, just in case the worst happens and your bag is taken.
-I carry my key in my trouser pocket as well as cash.
+I carry my house key in my trouser pocket as well as cash.

 Alarm on a key ring